 Council requires something in plan form which depicts the full extent of properties within approximately 50 metres (or three lots in each direction) of the subject site.
 In addition to the plan, aerial imagery and photographs may also be used.
 Aerial imagery is generally insufficient on its own, as it is not always clear, up-to-date, scaleable or verified.
 Please remember that the extent and contents of the NSD can be varied by Council, depending on the scale and context of the development.

 The full list of information that should be contained in the NSD is set out in Clauses 54.01-1; 55.01-1; or 56.01-1 of the Greater Geelong Planning Scheme.

 The Department of Transport, Planning and Infrastructure has prepared Planning Practice Note 16: Making a Planning Application for One or More Dwellings in a Residential Zone (November 2013).
 This is to help applicants make a planning permit application for one or more dwellings or a residential building, and explains what information needs to be provided as part of the application.
 It also explains in detail why each component of the NSD is relevant and how it should influence the design response.

 For more information:

 This is a guide for standard information required for lodgement.
 Additional information may be required by the assessing planning officer after lodgement.
 Other controls in the planning scheme may affect your proposal.
-Please check the planning scheme requirements before submitting a planning application or contact our Statutory Planning Unit between 8:00am to 5:00pm, Monday to Friday on 03 5272 4456 or at our offices at 100 Brougham Street, Geelong.
+Please check the planning scheme requirements before submitting a planning application or contact our Statutory Planning Unit during business hours on 03 5272 4456 or at our offices at 100 Brougham Street, Geelong.